Polyurethane will protect floors from water, scratches, dents, and other damage. So, how to apply it on floors?

 How Long Does Polyurethane Last On Floors?

-- Wood oils – Wood oils like Tung oil, Linseed oil, and Danish oil will protect your floor and give it a nice luster.
+- Wood oils: Wood oils like Tung oil, Linseed oil, and Danish oil protect your floor and give it a nice luster.

-- Lacquer: Lacquer is very similar to polyurethane in terms of durability and protection but you need to pick the right type for floors.
+- Lacquer: Lacquer is similar to polyurethane in terms of durability and protection, but you must pick the right type for floors.

-- Wax: You can also use wax on your floor but you should know that you’ll need to buff the wax regularly to retain the finish.
+- Wax: You can also use wax on your floor.
+But, you must buff the wax regularly to retain the finish.